About this course

-Why is Data Protection compliance training important?
+Why is data protection compliance training important?

 Today’s technology is becoming increasingly more advanced which makes computer systems harder to penetrate.
 Hackers now rely heavily on human error.

-Training is essential as an employee must comply with the new law and understand the risks to the organisation’s reputation, the fines the organisation may face and their own personal risk of disciplinary action or even dismissal if they are involved in a data breach.
+Training is essential as an employee must comply with the law and understand the risks to the organisation’s reputation, the fines the organisation may face and their own personal risk of disciplinary action or even dismissal if they are involved in a data breach.

-Who needs Data Protection training?
+Who needs data protection training?

-To reduce the likelihood of a data breach it is good practice to provide all staff with data protection training on or shortly after starting employment with regular refresher updates throughout their employment.
+The DPC advises it is good practice to provide all staff with data protection training on or shortly after starting employment with regular refresher updates throughout their employment.

 Topics covered within the course include: